marciomat/reverse_engineering/crackmesone/cm001/README.md

 ```

 And the reason why I believe this should be the continuation is because it's recovering data saved in these 2 memory addresses:
-`0x004040b0` and `0x004040a8`
+`0x004040b0` and `0x004040a8`.
+And then it proceeds to run some more validation on that data.

 But if you look at the instruction addresses, they're note close by!
 So we need a jump somewhere to make what I belive is the flow it should take.

 The only solution I came up with was to sneak in a jump instruction to replace the `div rbx` opcode above.

-If you look at the opcode for `div rbx`, it's quite small: `0x48f7f3`.
+But if you look at the opcode for `div rbx`, it's quite small: `0x48f7f3`.
 So my jump opcode had to fit in there.
-And a regular `jmp 0x004013e0` instruction is bigger than that and wouldn't fit.
+And a regular `jmp 0x004013e0` instruction is too big and wouldn't fit without corrupting the next instructions.

 So I first loaded the intended address (`0x004013e0`) into `rbx` and then used the opcode `jmp rbx`.